osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 1. Download a test file from the OSDF through your cache (replacing `CACHE_HOSTNAME` with the host name of your cache)

         :::console
-        root@host$ osdf object get -c CACHE_HOSTNAME:8443 /ospool/uc-shared/public/OSG-Staff/validation/test.txt /tmp/test.txt
+        root@host$ pelican object get -c CACHE_HOSTNAME:8443 osdf:///ospool/uc-shared/public/OSG-Staff/validation/test.txt /tmp/test.txt
         root@host$ cat /tmp/test.txt

         Hello, World!

-    If the download fails, rerun the above `osdf object get` command with the `-d` flag added;
+    If the download fails, rerun the above `pelican object get` command with the `-d` flag added;
     additional debugging information is located in `/var/log/pelican/osdf-cache.log`.
-    See [this page](../../common/help.md) for requesting assistance; please include the log file and the `osdf object get -d` output in your request.
+    See [this page](../../common/help.md) for requesting assistance; please include the log file and the `pelican object get -d` output in your request.

 Joining the Cache to the Federation